 The Pocket Bunker — There are very few golf bunker training aids on the market.
-It is just challenging to design a training aid that can simulate the feel of a bunker as well as teaching the necessary golf swing.
+It is challenging to design a training aid that can simulate the feel of a bunker and teach the necessary golf swing.
 Pocket Bunker does a great job at both.

 At first, when you look at a Pocket Bunker ball, it seems strange.
-It looks like an octopus with a dimpled white head and neon green or blue legs.
-The next impression is that it seems like a toy.
+It resembles an octopus with a dimpled white head and neon green or blue legs.
+The next impression is that it looks like a toy.

 Well, it is not an octopus toy.
 The Pocket Bunker is a highly effective golf bunker training aid for teaching the appropriate stroke angle and sweep of a well-hit greenside bunker shot.